Home » Fitness

 I mean, it goes without saying – the price.
 They are £179.
 See further down for some handy ways I’d recommend trying to get a discount (I did, and got 10% off).

-I’ve just started running and whilst the situational awareness is great, if there is wind, it does hinder it somewhat.
-If it’s windy when running, I have to turn my music up to hear it, reducing the feeling of situational awareness.
-See my TikTok video for how the wind sounds.
+I’ve started running again, and while situational awareness is great, the wind somewhat hinders the headphones.
+If it’s windy when running, I need to turn my music up to hear it, reducing my situational awareness.
+See my TikTok video below for how the wind sounds.
+There’s a whole section on wind below because I have a lot to say about it!

-Similar to cooking, weirdly – if I’m frying food or have the air frier on – I have to turn the volume up high which I don’t like doing.
-As they aren’t in-ear, they don’t shut out outside noise.
-I know, I know – it’s obvious, but I hadn’t considered these scenarios.
-If I’m boxing or using weights, I can now hear everything – previously with my Samsung Buds, even though I hated how uncomfortable they were, they’d tune out the noise.
-I didn’t consider this but would still buy them if I knew or thought about this properly pre-purchase.
+It’s obvious, but I hadn’t considered these scenarios.
+If I’m boxing or using weights, I can now hear everything.
+Previously, with my Samsung Buds, even though I hated how uncomfortable they were, they’d tune out the noise.
+I didn’t consider this but would still buy them if I knew or thought about this properly before purchase.

 Quality compared to Samsung Buds

-UPDATE Apr 24: the case is getting on my nerves.
-I have to use 2 hands to close it, as it’s just too loud when it shuts.
-I know I know, small world problems, but it didn’t happen with the Samsung Buds and makes me feel they’re cheaper.
+UPDATE Apr 24: The case is getting on my nerves.
+I have to use two hands to close it, as it’s just too loud when it slams shut.
+I know, first-world problems.

 What are the touch actions like?